A Charity Fund For September 11 Victims is Helping People Suspected of Being Connected with the Terrorist Attacks–Not Anymore!

 September 11th Fund.
 Actress Goldie Hawn and Kurt Russell, who

-participated in fund-raising efforts, have previously called for a
+participated in fund-raising efforts, have previously called for a greater

 accounting of where the money has gone.